صوت المرأة ثورة

 For further information on the Public Order Laws, here is a publication on the criminalisation of women in Sudan by the Strategic Initiative for Women in the Horn of Africa (SIHA) and The Redress Trust.

 On top of government enforced discrimination and a lack of legal safety (there is no law against marital rape, as we were reminded through Noura’s case last year), women are also being disrespected and underestimated by the wider society.
-The Journalist Zeinab Mohammad Salih reports about the sexist gender roles that the Sudanese Professionals Association (SPA), the umbrella organisation that is organising the Sudanese uprising, tried to assign to women.
+The Journalist Zeinab Mohammad Salih reports about the sexist gender roles that the Sudanese Professionals Association (SPA), the umbrella organisation that is organising the Sudanese Uprising, tried to assign to women.
 Namely, asking them to clean Khartoum’s streets because they allegedly “care more about the cleaning”.
-Furthermore, women’s faces have been photoshopped onto pro-regime men in order to feminise, read humiliate, them.
-This sends the message that ‘even women’ are out in the streets, so why aren’t you?
+Women’s faces have been photoshopped onto pro-regime men in order to feminise, i.e. humiliate, them.
+This supposedly sends the message that ‘even women’ are out in the streets, so why aren’t you?

-Most importantly, they have not allowed anyone to silence them or push them into the sad stereotype of the oppressed Muslim woman (a victim, because she wears the hijab and was probably subjected to genital cutting, which is why her life is basically over now).
-No. Contrary to this familiar orientalist western media and feminist framing, Sudanese women have forever fought by and for themselves and continue to do so.
+Most importantly, they have not allowed anyone to silence them or push them into the sad stereotype of the oppressed Muslim woman.
+No. Sudanese women have forever fought by and for themselves and continue to do so.

 This action is just an extension of a legacy of strong Sudanese women participating in and shaping public affairs: in 1946, ten years before independence, the country’s first female doctor Khalida Zahir protested against British rule and was consequently arrested and flogged.
 Similarly, Fatima Ahmed Ibrahim, the first Sudanese and African women in parliament, protested at the age of 14 when the British colonial government cancelled science classes for girls.

-Just like now, women were important actors in Sudan’s previous two revolutions in 1964 and 1989.
-The video of Alaa Salah singing with the crowds in a white toub and big golden earrings serves a reminder of female activists in the 60s, 70s and 80s.
-She is wearing the traditional Sudanese dress that represents working women in cities as well as in rural areas.
+Women were important actors in Sudan’s previous two revolutions in 1964 and 1989.
+The video of Alaa Salah singing with the crowds in a white toub and big golden earrings serves as a reminder of female activists in the 60s, 70s and 80s.
+She is wearing the traditional Sudanese dress that represents professional women in cities as well as in rural areas.

 View this post on Instagram